Skip to main content

 export class SomeModule {}

-Editing values in the DI registry
+Editing values in the DI register

 token1 -> value15